 Are there any catches?

-Before signing up for an unlimited mobile data plan, there are some catches to be aware of.
+Before signing up for an unlimited mobile data plan, you should be aware of some constraints.

 Fair use policies

 When it comes to unlimited mobile plans, you can expect to see a Fair Use Policy in the provider’s terms and conditions.
-Even though you get unlimited calls and texts, there are restrictions in place when it comes to excessive use.
-So if your usage patterns are inconsistent and unreasonable, like sending out 1,000 texts in one day, this would fall outside the Fair Use Policy and you may have your contract terminated.
+Even though you receive unlimited calls and texts, there are restrictions in place when it comes to excessive use.
+So, if your usage patterns are inconsistent and unreasonable, like sending 1,000 texts in one day, this would fall outside the Fair Use Policy and you may have your contract terminated.

 Restrictions on hotspotting/tethering